slipke/csm_ss15_sem_team_vagrant/java-tomcat/chef/README.md

 # Java Tomcat

-This project installs a tomcat instance based on the cookbook of [opscode-cookbooks](https://github.com/opscode-cookbooks/tomcat) with minor changes.
+This project installs a Tomcat instance based on the cookbook of [opscode-cookbooks](https://github.com/opscode-cookbooks/tomcat) with minor changes.
 If you do no other modifications and use vagrant you will find your tomcat server under 192.168.33.11:8080.
-If you use any other infrastructure you will find your tomcats-server under the servers ip:8080.
+If you use any other infrastructure you will find your Tomcat-Server under the servers ip:8080.
-This project installs a standard management user which can be used for the web-management-portal of the tomcat server:
+This project installs a standard management user which can be used for the Web-Management-Portal of the Tomcat-Server:
 `Username: admin`
 `password: password`
 A normal user will also be created.
 The credentials are: